Design a network using Cisco ONP

 Note

-The Gain Equalizer node changes as a ROADM node when you unlock the site after the release upgrade.
+The Gain Equalizer node converts to a ROADM node when you unlock the site after a release upgrade.

 -